Cloudkibo/KiboPush_Automated_Testing/README.md

-  -p, --passed          Runs only previously passed tests in Test Plan -c, --categories      Specifies what categories to test on -u, --users           Specifies whatuser to test on
+  -p, --passed          Runs only previously passed tests in Test Plan -c, --categories      Specifies what categories to test on -u, --users           Specifies whatuser to test on -d, --debug           Runs the script in debug mode to try different
+                        functions
 ```

 The tool by default runs all the test cases present in the test plan, for all type of users.